+Searching with free-text (most keyword searches enable users to perform free-text search) or controlled vocabularies has shown to be an effective method of searching image repositories [Markkula & Sormunen, 2000; Rorvig: 1988].
 Often, manually assigning indexing terms is a difficult task.
 The main problem is that the intrinsic meaning of an image is difficult to interpret and express in written form [Jorgensen, 1998].
 In addition, assigning keywords to images is a very subjective task and suffers from low index term agreement across indexers and between indexers and user queries [Enser and McGregor, 1993].
-Further, the amount (and availability) of visual material is growing at an astronomical rate and manual annotation is therefore impossible and in cases such as personal image collections, people often do not bother to annotate images.
+Further, the amount (and availability) of visual material is growing at an astronomical rate and manual annotation is therefore impossible and in cases such as personal image collections, people often don't bother to annotate images.
 This has led to the popularity of approaches based on the automatic assignment of textual attributes [Turner, 1994]

-Controlled vocabularies for text-based indexing can be found in the literature which describes the concepts of using certain established thesauri to describe image, e.g. Art & Architecture Thesaurus (AAT) [Petersen & Barnett, 1994]; Thesaurus for Graphic Materials [Parker, 1987] and ICONCLASS.
+Controlled vocabularies for text-based indexing can be found in the literature which describes the concepts of using certain established thesauri to describe image, e.g. Art & Architecture Thesaurus [AAT] [Petersen & Barnett, 1994]; Thesaurus for Graphic Materials [Parker, 1987] and ICONCLASS.
 They have applied existing cataloguing systems like Dewey Decimal System to describe images.
 See [Rasmussen, 1997] for further details of controlled vocabularies.
 An interesting extension of a controlled vocabulary is the visual thesauri which uses visual surrogates to represent concepts in addition to verbal descriptions (see, e.g. [Mostafa, 1994; Rasmussen, 1997].
 This offers potentially interesting ways of using a controlled vocabulary (e.g. using the visual surrogates in a query-by-visual-example paradigm and using the pictures to create a language-independent representation of the controlled vocabulary).
 A summary of text-based retrieval products can be found in [Eakins et al, 1999], and previous research and prototypes described in [Clough and Sanderson, 2006].